Toooomey/primal-gym/README.md

 ___
 # Deployment

-The project was deployed on GitHub Pages.
-I used Gitpod as a development environment where I commited all changes to git version control system.
+The project was deployed on GitHub Pages using the following steps To deploy a project I had to:
-I used push command in Gitpod to save changes into GitHub.

-To deploy a project I had to:

 * Log in to GitHub and click on repository to deploy ([MP1](https://github.com/marcin-kli/MP1))